nebfield/snpQT/docs/user-guide/results.md

 The toy dataset does not contain sex chromosomes so to avoid `plink` producing an error when running a sex check using the `--check-sex` flag, it is important to add `--sexcheck false` as an extra parameter for this dataset.
 You can run the following command:

-`nextflow run nebfield/snpqt -profile standard,conda --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --gwas --pop_strat -resume --results results_toy/ --sexcheck false`
+`nextflow run main.nf -profile standard,conda --bed data/toy.bed --bim data/toy.bim --fam data/toy.fam --qc --gwas --pop_strat -resume --results results_toy/ --sexcheck false`

 ** Amyotrophic Lateral Sclerosis (ALS) dataset **

 The ALS dataset is aligned using the human genome build 37, so again we did not need to use the `--convert_build` workflow.
 We run the same command as for the toy dataset (except `--sexcheck false`):

-`nextflow run nebfield/snpqt -profile standard,conda --bed als.bed --bim als.bim --fam als.fam --qc --gwas --pop_strat -resume --results results_als/`
+`nextflow run main.nf -profile standard,conda --bed als.bed --bim als.bim --fam als.fam --qc --gwas --pop_strat -resume --results results_als/`

 !!!
 Note
 	In the previous example I used `-profile standard,conda`.
 You can alternatively use `-profile standard,singularity`, `-profile cluster,singularity`, depending on your needs.